rrooggiieerr/homeassistant-xyscreens/info.md

 ## Features

 - Installation/Configuration through Config Flow UI
-- Set the up and down time of your projector screen/lift
+- Set the up and down duration of your projector screen/lift
-- Position the screen/lift on any position along the way
+- Position control, move the screen/lift to any position along the way
 - Invert the default Cover Entity behaviour

+### About position control

+The XY Screens projector screens and lifts do not provide any positional feedback.
+The state of the screen is thus always an assumed one.
+The screen position is calculated based on the time the cover has moved and the configured up and down durations.
+This results in a potentioal error margin.
+Every time the screen reaches it maximum up or down position the position and thus any potential error is reset accordingly.
+If the screen is controlled outside of Home Assistant, for instance with the remote control, the screen position and state will no longer represent the actual state.

 ## Hardware